redox-os/book/src/ch02-05-building-redox.md

 The build process fetches files from the Redox Gitlab server.
 From time to time, errors may occur which may result in you being asked to provide a username and password during the build process.
 If this happens, first check for typos in the `git` URL.
 If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through [chat](./ch13-01-chat.md).

+(Don't forget to read [this](./ch08-06-build-system-reference.md) page to know our build system organization and how it works)

 ## Supported Unix-like Distributions and Podman Build

 The following Unix-like systems are supported: